-The college has two residence halls at its national campus which can accommodate 212 students.
-The residence halls are two-storey buildings with restrooms and shower rooms, and laundry rooms.
-Each room is shared by four students and is furnished with two bunk beds and individual student lockers.
-Rooms are available on a space-available basis to full-time non-Pohnpei resident students.
-Students from off-islands are given priority to live in the residence halls.
-Student are required to pay a residence fee of \$50.00 as security deposit.
-The security deposit may be returned at the end of the residence halls staff.
+The College of Micronesia-FSM has two residence halls at its National Campus, which can accommodate 212 students.
+The residence halls are two-story buildings with restrooms and showers, TV lounges, computer labs, study rooms, and laundry rooms.
+Each residence hall room is shared by four students and is furnished with two bunk beds.
+The College provides a mattress for each resident, but each resident must provide his/her own pillow, pillowcase, sheet and blanket.

+Rooms are available on a space-available basis to full-time students.
+Students from off island are given priority to live in the residence halls.
+Students are required to complete an application and pay a \$50.00 security deposit.
+The Director of Student Life may refund the deposit at the end of the resident's stay upon written request and assessment.